igrishaev/blog/_posts/2017-04-16-why-not-python.md

 benefits.

 You could ask me: no Python, great, so what else could you suggest?
-Let me keep an answer for a couple of paragraps.
+Let me keep an answer for a couple of paragraphs.
 Instead, could you think just a minute on what's the reason of IT education in general?
 I mean, we attend to IT department for... what?

 To learn a modern language?
 Maybe.
 But once you finish the university, you'll realize there are lots of new languages and frameworks.
 Your possible employers don't need PHP + jQuery anymore, they want Ruby + React.
-Or substitute those tools with Java and Scala.
+Or substitute those tools with Java and Scala, it doesn't matter.
 In a long term, you cannot reach a train that moves faster day after day.
 Since technologies became simpler (Python, Ruby, Node.js), there are more and more people claim on the same workplace.

 One of your trump card might be a good knowledge of algorithms.
 I mean, you must understand how the things work rather then copying and pasting them from the